armon/cuda-hll/README.md

 Troubleshooting
 ---------------

-It is important to know that for CHLL to function, the CUDA runtime environment must be setup, and the computer must have a CUDA-enabled device.
+For CHLL to function the CUDA runtime environment must be setup, and the computer must have a CUDA-enabled device.
 Otherwise, and error like the following will occur::